hmazzas/AppliedDS_Capstone/README.md

 Build an interactive dashboard that contains pie charts and scatter plots to analyze data with the Plotly Dash Python library.
 Generate interactive maps, plot coordinates, and mark clusters using Follium.

 ## Predictive Analysis - Machine Learning Classification Model
-Use machine learning to determine if the first stage of Falcon 9 will land successfully and find the best Hyperparameter for SVM, Classification Trees, and Logistic Regression.
+Use machine learning to determine if the first stage of Falcon 9 will land successfully and find the best Hyperparameter for KNN SVM, Decision Tree, and Logistic Regression.